sonthonaxrk/b2c2_test/README.md

 	async def quote_subscribe():
+	    # Note: if multiple async tasks try to subscribe to the same
+	    # quote stream, the same object will be returned by different
+	    # context managers.
+Preventing concurrency issues.
 	    async with ws_client.quote_subscribe(sub) as fanout:
+	    	# Fanouts are objects that provide a stream based pub-sub
 		async with fanout.stream() as stream:
 		    async for frame in stream:
 			# stream of quotes